 Green Dot Overview - An inspiring summary of the Green Dot strategy at the University offered to classes, residence halls, and student organization/departmental meetings.
-As the "Home of the Green Dot," VIP is proud to highlight the basic concepts behind this strategy and how each community member can use their influence to reduce violence on campus (45 minutes).
+As the "Home of the Green Dot," VIP is proud to highlight the basic concepts behind this strategy and how each community member can use their influence to reduce violence on campus (45 min).

-Green Dot Training - Our Green Dot trainings are based on two (2) fundamental concepts:
+Green Dot Training - Our Green Dot trainings are based on two fundamental concepts:

 - 1. The choices of bystanders can make the difference between an act of violence being committed and an act of violence being stopped. - 2.
-Those community members trained as active bystanders are more likely to intervene and be proactive, ultimately creating a critical shift from inaction to action on our campus when it comes to interpersonal violence (sexual assault, stalking, and partner violence).
-The Green Dot strategy began at the University and is now being implemented on campuses and in communities across the nation, with each training ranging from two (2) to six (6) hours.
+Those community members trained as active bystanders are more likely to intervene and be proactive, ultimately creating a critical shift from inaction to action on our campus when it comes to dating violence, domestic violence, sexual assault, or stalking.
+The Green Dot strategy began at the University and is now being implemented on campuses and in communities across the globe (2-6 hours).